1967 Kennedy Half Dollar Value (2026 Guide): Errors List & No Mint Mark Worth

 1967 DDR FS-801

-This error results from a shifted reverse die during the hubbing process.
-It can be found on both circulation strikes and possibly SMS specimens.
-Well-preserved examples show the doubling with the naked eye.
-Auction records confirm sales in the hundreds of dollars, varying by grade and strength of the doubling.
+This variety can be found on circulation business strikes and may also appear on SMS specimens.
+Well-preserved examples show the doubling with the naked eye under good lighting.
+Auction records confirm multiple sales in the hundreds of dollars depending on grade and the strength of visible doubling.

 1967 DDR FS-801 Price/Grade Chart